-

 Conclusion

-SWOT analysis is a picture of your company's current state and a compass for direction.
-Understanding your strengths, tackling your limitations, discovering opportunities, and preparing for dangers helps you navigate uncertainty and achieve sustained growth and success.
-SWOT is valuable not only in the process but also in the actions that follow.
+SWOT analysis gives you a picture of where your business is now and helps you figure out where it needs to go.
+Understanding your strengths, tackling your weaknesses, discovering opportunities, and preparing for threats help you deal with uncertainty and achieve sustained growth and success.
+SWOT is helpful not only during the process but also in the actions that follow.